From Project: Redcap

 Please bear in mind that this entire site is unofficial; it is maintained by volunteers.
 The only rules clarifications that are unequivocally official are the Fifth Edition Errata.
-The Line Editor does sometimes answer rules questions on the Mailing List or Discussion Boards but it's unclear whether his posts are always "official."
+The Line Editor does sometimes answer rules questions on the mailing list or official forum but it's unclear whether his posts are always "official."

 - Introduction to the Game Mechanics